qbead/qbeadWebsite/content/book/basics.md

 - We tend to have only one "command" per line.
 This makes the code more readable.
 - Each command is followed by a semicolon `;`.
 That makes it easier for the computer to separate different commands.
-- Commands tend to be some name followed by parenthesis `()`.
+- Commands tend to be some name followed by parentheses `()`.
-- Inside these parenthesis we frequently put some extra information: this information can control how a command performs.
+- Inside these parentheses we frequently put some extra information: this information can control how a command performs.
 For instance, in `setLargeLED` we have one parameter that selects the LED we want to modify and three parameters for the color of that LED.
 - There are other ways in which LED colors can be modified and motion be detected.
-We will be discussing many such tools in futures pages.
+We will be discussing many such tools in future pages.

 ::: further-reading
 We invite you to play with the [SpinWheel examples available in the Arduino software and to peruse the many suggested activities we have prepared for you](/book).
 If you are already accustomed to programming, you might want to see the [list of all functions provided with the SpinWheel](/allcommands).
 If you would like to specifically focus on learning more about this programming language, you can see our [programming patterns page](/progpatterns).